StrangeJay/DevOps-Project2/README.md

-- Select the OS to be used for the project, i selected the Ubuntu server, covered by my free tier account
+- Select the OS to be used for the project, I selected the Ubuntu server, covered by my free tier account
 ![Screenshot_20221205_130047](https://user-images.githubusercontent.com/105195327/205633826-89c61432-dd1d-44db-aa1d-8f2c86e423a6.png)

-- Choose instance Type and key pair.
-For Instance type i chose the T2 micro(free tier elligible).
+- Choose the instance Type and key pair.
+For Instance, I chose the T2 micro(free tier eligible).
 And i used a pre-existing keypair i created for the LAMP project.
 ![Screenshot_20221205_130129](https://user-images.githubusercontent.com/105195327/205634279-2cfea91d-49f2-40e4-849d-9d2596086470.png)

 - Leave the VPC and Subnet settings on default.
 Go to the Firewall(Security Group) session.
-- Create a security group, or use an existing Security Group. *For the purpose of this task, i used the SG i created for the LAMP project, with inbound rule that allows SSH, HTTP and HTTPS from anywhere.
+- Create a security group, or use an existing Security Group. *For this task, i used the SG i created for the LAMP project, with an inbound rule that allows SSH, HTTP and HTTPS from anywhere.*
 ![Screenshot_20221205_130216](https://user-images.githubusercontent.com/105195327/205635075-8e6601a8-5389-4cc0-81e5-35bcdd4c541f.png)

 - Click on **Launch Instance** and launch your Instance.
-- Go to the **Instances** page and check if the instance is running, and the status check has the "2/2 checks passed" sign.
+- Go to the **Instances** page and check if the instance is running, and if the status check has the "2/2 checks passed" sign.
 ![Screenshot_20221205_130637](https://user-images.githubusercontent.com/105195327/205635666-29f3b3b9-9cbb-47ce-b58e-69af06e64cfc.png)

-- Click on the radio button beside the instance name, a drop down menu would appear.
+- Click on the radio button beside the instance name, a drop-down menu would appear.
-Copy the public IP to a note pad, we will make use of it when connecting to our instance via putty.
+Copy the public IP to a notepad, we will make use of it when connecting to our instance via putty.

 *Refer to [project1](https://github.com/StrangeJay/DevOps_Journey) to see how to connect to your EC2 instance using putty.*

 ---
 ---
 ## Step 1 – INSTALLING THE NGINX WEB SERVER
-In order to display web pages to our site visitors, we are going to use a high-performance web server called **Nginx**.
+To display web pages to our site visitors, we are going to use a high-performance web server called **Nginx**.
 We’ll use the 'apt' package manager to install this package.

 - Update your server’s package index.
 Following that, use 'apt install' to get Nginx installed